-Intersections (continued)

-Violations Vehicle Code Section Left Turns The driver of any vehicle intending to turn left upon a highway shall: approach the turn as close as is practicable to the left-hand edge of the extreme left lane that is lawfully available not make the turn before entering the intersection 22100(b)

-NOTE: Obedience by a driver to official traffic control devices may be made from the middle lane of a highway with three marked lanes in one direction when that highway terminates at a highway with traffic in both directions.
+Intersections (continued) Violations Vehicle Code Section Left Turns The driver of any vehicle intending to turn left upon a highway shall: 22100(b) approach the turn as close as is practicable to the left-hand edge of the extreme left lane that is lawfully available not make the turn before entering the intersection NOTE: Obedience by a driver to official traffic control dev (Vehicle Code Section 21461(a)) would also be used violation of a "No U-Turn" sign at an intersection.
+NOTE: Unless otherwise prohibited or required, a right or le may be made from the middle lane of a highway wit marked lanes in one direction when that highway ter highway with traffic in both directions. h three

-(Vehicle Code Section 21461(a)) would also be used for a violation of a "No U-Turn" sign at an intersection.

-NOTE: Unless otherwise prohibited or required, a right or left-hand turn

-Turns onto highways

-Vehicle Code Section 22106 states that no person shall:

-- start a vehicle which is:

-- stopped

-- standing
+Turns, Continued

-- parked on a highway

-- nor shall any person back a vehicle on a highway

-- until such movement can be made with reasonable safety

-This section applies to starting and backing on a highway.
+Turns onto highways Vehicle Code Section 22106 states that no person shall: start a vehicle which is: stopped standing parked on a highway nor shall any person back a vehicle on a highway until such movement can be made with reasonable safety NOTE: This section applies to starting and backing on a highway .
 A driver who started or backed unsafely onto a highway from adjoining property and violated the right-of-way of a driver on the highway would be in violation of Vehicle Code Section 21804(a).

-U-turns

-A U-turn is the turning of a vehicle upon a highway so as to proceed in the opposite direction, whether or not accomplished by one continuous movement (Vehicle Code Section 665.5).
+U-turns A U-turn is the turning of a vehicle upon a highway so as to proceed in the opposite direction, whether or not accomplished by one continuous movement (Vehicle Code Section 665.5).
 A U-turn is permitted unless otherwise prohibited.
 U-turns are permissible unless an official traffic control device prohibits the turn.
 The turns must be made from the far left-hand lane lawfully available when the intersection is controlled by official traffic signals or devices (Vehicle Code Section 22100.5).
 U-turns in a business district are prohibited (Vehicle Code Section 22102).

-U-turns

-U-turns are allowed at intersections, or openings on a divided highway where an opening has been provided.
-When multiple lanes exist, the turn must be made as close as practicable to the extreme left-hand edge of the lanes in the driver's direction of travel (Vehicle Code Section 22102).

-No person in a residence district shall make a U-turn when any other vehicle is approaching from either direction within 200 feet except where approaching vehicles are controlled by a traffic control device (Vehicle Code Section 22103).
+U-turns an opening h made as clos U-turns are allowed at intersections, or openings on a divided highway where an opening has been provided.
+When multiple lanes exist, the turn must be made as close as practicable to the extreme left-hand edge of the lanes in the driver's direction of travel (Vehicle Code Section 22102) .
+No person in a residence district shall make a U-turn when any other vehicle is approaching from either direction within 200 feet except where approaching vehicles are controlled by a traffic control device (Vehicle Code Section 22103) .
 U-turns are prohibited in front of fire station driveway entrances or in the station driveways themselves (Vehicle Code Section 22104).

-NOTE: The definition implies a 180-degree turn accomplished without leaving the highway.

-Unobstructed view

-U-turns are prohibited unless the view is unobstructed for a distance of 200 feet (Vehicle Code Section 22105).
+NOTE: The definition implies a 180-degree turn accomplished withou leaving the highway.
+Unobstructed view - prohibited unless the view is unobstructed for a distance of 200 Code Section 22105).
 NOTE: Obstructions can include, but not be limited to, weather, embankments, hill crests, curves, parked vehicles, etc.